What can I do with a philosophy major?

-I believe that a philosophy degree is excellent training for a business degree (don't tell my business colleagues I said that!).
-The reason is that the primary skill of philosophers is to take complex But this is exactly what most real-world business problems are like.
-There is no specific science that can help you answer a question like, The question itself is vague.
+I believe that a philosophy degree is excellent training for a a business degree (but don't tell my business colleagues I said that!).
+The reason is that the primary skill of philosophers is to be solved.
+But this is exactly what most real-world business problems are like.
+There is no specific science that can help you answer a The question itself is vague.
 A philosopher naturally will ask, what do we mean by "improve"?
 How might we measure that?
-What do we mean How might we measure changes in that?
+What do we mean by "perceive"?
+How might we measure changes in that?
 And what is a customer?
 And, better yet, why do we want them?
 Are some better than others?
 And so on.
-Being able to approach a problem like this is enormously
+Being able to approach a problem like this is